Troland/how-javascript-works/functional-programing.md

 Object.freeze(employee);

 employee.name = "Max"
-//Outputs: Cannot assign to read-only property 'name'
+// Outputs: Cannot assign to read-only property 'name'

-//Checks if our object is immutable or not Object.isFrozen(employee); // === true
+// Checks if our object is immutable or not Object.isFrozen(employee); // === true
 ```